LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Related Work

 \section{Related Work}

-\textbf{Retrieval Augmented Joint Training} has been explored primarily in unimodal (text only) NLP with work such as ATLAS \cite{izacard2023atlas}, which conducted large-scale pretraining of both reader and retriever models and evaluated in zero-shot and few-shot scenarios in the general domain.
-REVEAL \cite{hu2023reveal} extended this to the multimodal setting, achieving state-of-the-art results in visual tasks in the general domain with extensive pre-training. \cite{shi2023replug} proposed training textual retrievers based on reader performance, influencing subsequent joint-training methods \cite{lin2023ra}. introduced another joint training variant and proposed sequential training: first training the reader with retrieval augmentation, then training the retriever. \citet{siriwardhana2023improving} demonstrated joint training's effectiveness for domain adaptation.
-Our work differs by being the first to explore joint training optimized directly for downstream tasks, with minimal fine-tuning, as opposed to requiring large-scale pre-training.
-Our extensive novel analyses are the first to shed light on inconsistent predictions and how joint training on downstream tasks helps address them.
+\textbf{Retrieval-Augmented LLM-Aware Optimization} has been explored primarily in unimodal (text only) NLP with work such as ATLAS \cite{izacard2023atlas}, which conducted large-scale pretraining of both reader and retriever models and evaluated in zero-shot and few-shot scenarios in the general domain.
+REVEAL \cite{hu2023reveal} extended this to the multimodal setting in the general domain with extensive pre-training; REVEAL used an encoder-decoder architecture with a T5 generator---to our knowledge, since REVEAL no work has explored optimizing multimodal retrievers and generators with causal decoder models and modern VLMs. \citet{shi2023replug} proposed training textual retrievers based on reader performance, influencing subsequent retrieval alignment LLM-aware optimization methods. \citet{lin2023ra} introduced another LLM-aware optimization variant and proposed first training the reader with retrieval augmentation, then training the retriever. \citet{siriwardhana2023improving} demonstrated LLM-aware optimization's effectiveness for domain adaptation.
+Our work differs by being the first to explore generator-aware retrieval optimization directly for downstream tasks, with minimal fine-tuning, as opposed to requiring large-scale pre-training.
+Prior work, such as ATLAS and REVEAL, follows a two-step approach—first conducting large-scale pre-training, then evaluating in few-shot or zero-shot settings, while we use a lightweight one-step approach instead.
+Our method includes a new loss and new training methodologies.
+Our novel analyses are the first to shed light on inconsistent predictions and methods to help address them.